Looking for a straight forward breakdown of the plumbing code?

 Many codes are going to be used across the board, no matter where or what.
 Most of them include properly venting your pipes because failing to do so can lead to damage, slow-flowing water, and noxious fumes being released into your home.
 Here are some critical plumbing codes to follow to stay compliant.

-- Don’t cut corners and use a pipe size close to what you need.
+- Don’t cut corners by using a pipe size close to what you need.
 Always use the exact size required.

 - Use the correct pipe materials: Copper for supply lines and PVC for drain lines.

 - Install the proper pumps or valves to ensure adequate water pressure.
 If it is too high, you will want to lessen it with a valve.
 If it is too low, you will want to boost its power with a pump.